GCZ79/Cplusplus-Program/README.md

 • Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?
 --------------------------------------------------------------------------------
+The most challenging and fun part has been to handle the time conversion paying attention to the noon/midnight edge cases (I lost the count of how many times I tested 11:59:59..).
+I didn't have particular troubles writing this program, I probably spent more time looking for visually pleasing unicodes than the real coding part, but I had the ZyBook always open on my second monitor to help me with proper syntax and logic.
+I used AI just to make sure that my program was compliant with the requirement of the project and I also didn't need help from any forums like Stack Overflow, but I am aware of how effective is AI in any phase of the programming, and how useful internet forums can be.

 • What skills from this project will be particularly transferable to other projects or course work?
 --------------------------------------------------------------------------------